Scally-H/RedReactor/RR_NodeRED/README.md

 Instructions on how to install Node-RED, for example on Windows, can be found here https://nodered.org/docs/getting-started/windows .
 For this you also first need to install node.js, just be sure to turn off your anti-virus during the install as we found it blocked unzipping some of its files.

 The Red Reactor Dashboard is built with nodes from the node-red-dashboard component, which you need to install from within Node Red - go to User Settings / Palette / Install and search for node-red-dashboard.
+It also uses a media display node, for which you need to install node-red-contrib-ui-media.

 Then you can import the Red Reactor Dashboard UI by using the IMPORT function.
 Inside the Red Reactor Dashboard flow you need to configure the hostname of your Red Reactor setup so that the Dashboard can connect to the correct MQTT topics as defined by <hostname>/RedReactor/topic_name, where hostname is taken either directly from your Pi or via the RR_MQTT's config.yaml file.